-Jade Pothos [jeid] [POH-thos] are popular trailing indoor plants with waxy, heart-shaped leaves.
+Jade Pothos plants are popular trailing indoor plants with waxy, heart-shaped leaves.
 Besides the brilliant green Jade, you’ll find other different types of Pothos plants like Golden Pothos and Marble Queen.

-Native to the French Polynesian islands, this tropical vine is excellent at improving air quality.
+Native to the French Polynesian islands, these tropical plants are excellent at improving air quality.

-It’s a great houseplant for beginners and makes it a natural choice for hanging baskets and ledges in reception rooms and offices.
+It’s a great houseplant for beginners, making it a natural choice for hanging baskets and ledges in reception rooms and offices.

 Pothos has quite a few nicknames, including: